prowe/dotNetCoreDemo/blog.md

 This configuration will authenticate any incoming request to Google and allow any google user to authenticate the application.
 We can use any OpenID Connect provider by changing the metadata address.
-The "audience" is our applicaiton, so "ValidateAudience" determines if we should validate that the token was issued specifically for us.
+The "audience" is our application, so "ValidateAudience" determines if we should validate that the token was issued specifically for us.

 Start the application and attempt to request http://localhost:5000/pokemon and be greeted with a 401 response.

 To invoke services secured by JWT I like to use [Postman](https://www.getpostman.com) because it has built in support for fetching tokens from an OAuth provider.
-Instructions on using Postman to generate OAuth tokens can be found at https://www.getpostman.com/docs/helpers.
+Instructions on using Postman to generate OAuth tokens can be found at https://www.getpostman.com/docs/helpers#oauth-20.
 You will need to set up an "Application" inside your google account to generate a client ID/Secret for Postman to use.

 ## Conclusion